What Is a Complication?

 Equation of Time

-This is a rare complication found almost exclusively in high-end astronomical watches.
+It is rare and mostly appears in high-end astronomical watches.

 Grand Complications

-Grand complications represent the summit of mechanical watchmaking and can take years to assemble by a single master watchmaker.
+Grand complications sit at the top of mechanical watchmaking and can take years to build.

 | Complication | Complexity | Practical Use |